GEMINI-Medicine/Rgemini/CONTRIBUTING.md

 8. Ask a team member to review the changes (see guidelines for reviewers below) and implement additional changes based on the reviewer's feedback.

-9. Once the reviewer has approved the pull request, merge the branch into `develop`, close the issue, and delete the branch you developed on.
+9. Once the reviewer has approved the pull request, squash all commits and merge the branch into `develop`, close the issue, and delete the branch you developed on.

 # Reviewing code